khairul-me/Finder/README.md

 ## 🤝 Contributing

-We welcome contributions to Finder!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+We welcome contributions to Finder! for details on our code of conduct and the process for submitting pull requests.

 ## 🙏 Acknowledgments